Wars of Scottish Independence: The Second War of Independence: 1332–1357

 In 1363, David went to London and agreed that should he die childless, the crown would pass to Edward (his brother-in-law) or one of his sons, with the Stone of Destiny being returned for their coronation as King of Scots.
 However, this seems to have been no more than a rather dishonest attempt to re-negotiate the ransom since David knew perfectly well that Parliament would reject such an arrangement out of hand.
 The Scots did reject this arrangement, and offered to continue paying the ransom (now increased to 100,000 pounds).
 A 25-year truce was agreed and in 1369, the treaty of 1365 was cancelled and a new one set up to the Scots' benefit, due to the influence of the war with France.
 The new terms saw the 44,000 merks already paid deducted from the original 100,000 with the balance due in instalments of 4,000 for the next 14 years.

 When Edward died in 1377, there were still 24,000 merks owed, which were never paid.
 David himself had lost his popularity and the respect of his nobles when he married the widow of a minor laird after the death of his English wife.
 He himself died in February 1371.

-By the end of the campaign, Scotland was independent and remained thus, until the unification of the Kingdom of England and the Kingdom of Scotland to create the single Kingdom of Great Britain was completed in the Treaty of Union of 1707.
+By the end of the campaign, Scotland was independent.
+It remained thus, until king James VI of Scotland succeeded to the English throne in the 1603 Union of the Crowns, and disputed efforts at political unification culminated in the Treaty of Union of 1707 which created the single Kingdom of Great Britain.